From the Mind

 The Six Disciplines: A Daily System That Actually Works

 Six daily practices, run as a system: higher self work, pushups, breathwork, meditation, affirmations, and creation.
 Not a routine.
 A structural foundation.
-Research on habit stacking, breathwork, and identity-based habits shows integrated practices compound in ways individual practices cannot.
+Research on habit stacking, breathwork, and higher self work shows integrated practices compound in ways individual practices cannot.

 Silence Is a Weapon: Strategic Silence as the Final Move